24HOURSMEDIA/node-aws-cloudfront-sg/README.md

 Execute the following command to update the security group with appropriate rules:

 ```
-# run in dryrun mode for debugging or getting insight. no actual changes are performed.
+# run in (default) dryrun mode for debugging or getting insight. no actual changes are performed.
-node cloudfront-sg.js sg-xxxxxxxx --region=aws-region-x --port 80 --dryrun
+node cloudfront-sg.js sg-xxxxxxxx --region=aws-region-x --port 80

 # actually update the security group. default is interactive mode,